 Since the onset of the Internet this “playing field” has changed and then changed again.
-Prior to the 2000 dot-com bubble, the call center was the epicenter of customer service activity, where costs were high with a huge demand on resources and personnel staff.
+Prior to the 2000 dot-com bubble, the call center was the epicenter of customer service activity, where call center costs were high with a huge demand on resources and personnel staff.
 Enters the Internet, and there was suddenly a new medium through which customer service could be provided, but at significantly reduced costs.
 The Internet paved the way for a digital transformation, where a large range of customer service activities could now be completed just by visiting the company’s web-page.

 All went along merrily as the list of online services continued to expand, but eventually, organizations found that even as their call volumes may have reduced initially, operational costs continued to grow.
 Although customers were using digital services such as the company webpage, and then later the app and social media channels, they still wanted to speak with an agent.
 In fact, reports show a positive correlation between higher customer activity on digital assets with more frequent contact to the call center.